fomar123/Terraform/README.md

 - Employed an EKS module to define and deploy the EKS cluster and its associated worker nodes.

 ##### bKubernetes Provider Configuration:
--Configured the Kubernetes provider to authenticate with the created Kubernetes cluster.
+- Configured the Kubernetes provider to authenticate with the created Kubernetes cluster.

 ##### Configuration Application:
 - Applied the Terraform configurations, resulting in the creation of the EKS cluster and worker nodes.